A few years ago I took a workshop at California Institute of Integral Studies in San Francisco with singer and arranger Linda Tillery. Linda

 us.
 We were trying to make music in that I’m-so-embarrassed-to-be-clapping way

-where our hands had all the crispness of two overcooked butterfly pasta
+where our hands had all the crispness of two overcooked pasta

 noodles.